Introduction

 3. Smoking

-Smoking damages blood vessels and lowers HDL cholesterol, increasing the risk of plaque formation.
+Smoking damages blood vessels and lowers good cholesterol levels.

 4. High Blood Pressure